 By the strict definition of desks that assemble in under 10 minutes and without requiring any tools that weren’t provided in the box, at the moment there are only two one the market, with a third arriving shortly.
 All three are from the engineers at iMovR, which pushed the envelope for everyone else in the industry by introducing the Lander Desk in early 2018.
-We know that several other manufacturers are considering developing quick-install desks in response, though none has yet started shipping.
+We know that several other manufacturers are considering developing desks with very easy assembly in response, though none has yet started shipping.

 The Lander was the first, and is still the only standing desk that assembles in just minutes with absolutely no tools.
 See the assembly video to see how they pulled this feat off.
 Added to the offering in 2019 was the Lander Lite, a lower-cost version of the premium Lander, which adds only the simple step of attaching the feet to the lifting columns using the supplied Allen key (see video), bringing total assembly time to 8 minutes.
 The third offering is coming shortly and we’ll have a full review of it when it does, from iMovR’s new ZipDesk spinout.
 The ZipDesk’s assembly process and time budget will be identical to that of the Lander Lite.

-VariDesk’s ProDesk 48 and ProDesk 60 would fall into this category (and their marketing campaigns hyperbolically claim 5 minute installation) but in fact they do require more like 15 to 20 minutes to assemble, assuming you have the right power tools to speed up the process.
-With the cheap throwaway tools provided in the box it’s just a lot harder.
+VariDesk’s ProDesk 48 and ProDesk 60 would fall into this category (and their marketing campaigns hyperbolically claim 5-minute installation) but in fact they do require more like 15 to 20 minutes to assemble, assuming you have the right power tools to speed up the process.
+With the cheap throwaway tools provided in the box, it’s just a lot harder.
 The iMovR Energize standing desk is another contender in this tier, with a typical 20 minute assembly time assuming you have the power tool.
-Within the iMovR product line the energize is not marketed as a quick-install desk relative to the Lander and Lander Lite, but takes about the same effort as the VariDesk ProDesk, which is marketed that way.
+Within the iMovR product line, the Energize is not marketed as a quick-install desk relative to the Lander and Lander Lite but takes about the same effort as the VariDesk ProDesk, which is marketed that way.

-Another runner-up for the Quick-Install category is iMovR’s Lander L-desk line.
+Another runner-up in the category is iMovR’s Lander L-desk line.
 While the entire L-desk assembles in only 8 minutes, a screw driver (not included) is required for one step.
 This is still an incredible design achievement, however, in that a typical L-desk assembly requires two professional installers working for 90 minutes.